meghananekkanti25/Airline-Customer-Satisfaction/README.md

 ## 📈 Business Decision

-For our business decision, we selected a model for each group based on its highest accuracy.
+We selected a model for each group based on its highest accuracy for our business decision.
 Next, we conducted recursive feature elimination to remove the weakest features.
 After that, we retrained the selected model for each group using the chosen features and considering both accuracy and AUC mean.

 Our process involves selecting the best-performing model for each subset and identifying its top three essential features.
-We plan to increase the satisfaction rating by one for each of these features and predict how the initially dissatisfied passengers will be predicted as satisfied based on the test data.
+We plan to increase the satisfaction rating by one for each of these features and predict how the initially dissatisfied passengers will be expected to be satisfied based on the test data.
 With model accuracies consistently above 93%, we can be confident in the accuracy of our predictions, enabling us to calculate the cost, profit, and cost-benefit of each scenario.

 We assigned the profit per unit (as dissatisfied in the test, but prediction with increased satisfaction predicts satisfaction) at $500.
 We assigned the following costs for each variable per unit increase:
 1. Flight Distance: $400
-2. Inflight Wifi Service: $80
+2. Inflight wifi Service: $80
 3. Ease of Online Booking: $60
 4. Gate location: $140
 5. Food and Drink: $100